chenchih/Env_Setup_Note/github-command/README.md

 - push your repository remotely

+  > $git push <remote_name>
+  >
   > $git push -u origin master

      or

   > $git push

          `-u` : will use default master or main branch.
 It will use the last push default branch.
-So if you push next time, your can just use this command: `git push` without adding branch name.
+So if you use `git push` next time, your can just use command like this: `git push` without adding branch name.

     `origin` : github use default branch `orgiin`, you can change also change to other name if you like.

 ### git clone : download  repository from remote